PREVIOUS: Language Intro – #2

 We can tackle any problem asking the following Qs (Chart in Part 2)

-If the issue is a matter of creativity, is it between you & others, or Self & ego?
-Does the situation involve a limiting creative polarity, like you-me, creator-created, artist-painting?
+If the issue is creativity, is it between you & others, or Self & ego?
+Does the situation involve a limiting polarity (you-me, creator-created, artist-painting)?

 ASK: What & where is my creative outlet?

-3. VERB – Evolution / archetype (re.cognition, understanding)
+Type 3.
+VERB – Evolution / archetype (re. cognition, understanding)

-If the issue is a matter of knowledge, of striving or change – check if you’re stuck between opposites.
+If the issue is knowledge, of striving or change – check if you’re stuck between opposites.

-The dialectic (two moments that negate each other) needs to be resolved before progress can be made (Note….)
+The dialectic (two moments that cancel each other) needs to be resolved before progress can be made (Note….)

 ASK: What is my situation (past, thesis) vs. my aim (future, antithesis) & my method (present, synthesis) – that will allow me to change?

-If the issue is a matter of not being clear about your motivations & true wishes, then check if there’s a need to correct any imbalance in the 4 Functions – Feeling, Sensing, Thinking, Willing.
+If the issue is not being clear about your motivations & true wishes, then check if there’s a need to correct an imbalance in the 4 Functions – Feeling, Sensing, Thinking, Willing.

 ASK: What do I really want to do?
 How can I use my imagination?